 - to personalise your web experience – for example, by tailoring our products and offers to you

 - understanding our customers’ behaviour, activities, preferences and needs

 - to allow you to review a product you have purchased

 - to contact you for market research purposes

 - to analyse, improve and update our services for the benefit of our customers

-- where you have made a purchase from us, to let you know about our products, services, promotions or events that we consider may be of interest to you (and which may be tailored to your interests as construed from your purchase history).
+- where you have made a purchase from us, to let you know about our products, services, promotions or events that we consider may be of interest to you (see section 'How might you personalise my experience with White Stuff' below).
 We do this only where you have provided us with a preferred means of contact for this purpose.
 We carry out this processing on the legal basis that we have a legitimate interest in marketing our products and services, and only to the extent that we are permitted to do so by applicable direct marketing laws.
-You can opt out of receiving this information by unsubscribing from our emails, by returning our magalogues to the address indicated, or by contacting us as set out in Section 1 above.
+You can opt out of receiving this marketing by unsubscribing from our emails, by returning our magalogues to the address indicated, or by contacting us as set out in Section 1 above.

 - if you apply for a job with us, to evaluate your job application and take any next steps, and to evaluate your suitability for roles where you have asked to be considered for future opportunities.

 Whenever we process your personal data for these purposes, we ensure that your interests, rights and freedoms are carefully considered.